avr-aics-riken/CDMlib/README.md

 ## INGREDIENTS
 ~~~
 ChangeLog         History of development
-LICENSE.txt       License to apply
+License.txt       License to apply
-README.md         This document, including the description of build
+Readme.md         This document, including the description of build
 cmake/            Modules of cmake
 doc/              Document
 example/          Example source codes